Boston University Commencement Event Information

-Cap and Gowns ordering is done through the BU Commencement website.
-The deadline to order your cap and gown is March 16th, 2015.
-Undergraduates and Masters students are required to buy regalia, Ed.D students will need to rent regalia.
-Please refer to www.bu.edu/commencement for more information.
+Cap and Gown ordering is done through the BU Commencement website.
+The deadline to order your cap and gown is March 16, 2016.
+Undergraduates and Masters students are required to buy regalia, while Ed.D students will need to rent regalia.
+Please refer to bu.edu/commencement for more information.
 All participants must wear a cap and gown or military regalia in order to walk in the May ceremony.
 When you pick up your regalia, please open and check to make sure you received the correct hood (Graduate students only), tassel color (light blue), and cap.
 If you are missing pieces, contact the BU Bookstore ASAP.

-If you are interested in donating your cap and gown to future alumni, we will have donation boxes available after the ceremony at the Walter Brown Arena or you can drop them off in the Records office, SED 127.
-If you are in need of a cap and gown and cannot afford one, caps and gowns are available to loan from the Records office on a first come, first serve basis starting April 1st.
+If you are interested in donating your cap and gown to future alumni, we will have donation boxes available after the ceremony at the Walter Brown Arena, or you can drop them off in the Records office, SED 115.
+If you are in need of a cap and gown and cannot afford one, they are available on loan from the Records office on a first come, first serve basis starting April 1st.
 Please inquire with the Records office about borrowing regalia.

 Updated your diploma name, mailing address, and permanent e-mail on the Student Link?